 The CTSI-CN promotes community engagement in research by building long-term, bi-directional partnerships with clinical and community organizations in the Washington, DC, area.
 We help investigators use principles and methods of community engagement in their clinical and translational research.
 We ensure that the voice of local communities is part of the research process, building trust and lasting relationships that lead to sustainable changes in community health.

-The CTSI-CN Community Advisory Board (CAB), part of the Community Engagement (CE) Module, is available to consult with investigators at Children’s National and George Washington on a number of areas related to their research.
+The CTSI-CN Community Advisory Board (CAB), part of the Community Engagement (CE) Module, is available to consult with investigators at Children’s National Hospital and George Washington on a number of areas related to their research.
 This program is free to investigators, and CAB members are compensated for their time and expertise.

 The CTSI-CN CAB is a diverse group of individuals who represent various stakeholders, communities, and populations in the Washington, DC area.
 The CAB facilitates linkages between communities and researchers at CTSI-CN in all stages of the investigative process.
 Importantly, the CAB provides guidance to ensure that a shared understanding can be developed between researchers and community stakeholders – one that acknowledges the lived experiences of community members, a community’s unique historical experiences with research, and contextual factors that could potentially impede translational research if left unrecognized.